 I find my strength in my history.
 I find my strength in knowing that my existence and my ancestors’ existence has been from resistance and resilience and surviving what happened to us.

-Cheyenne Antonio doesn’t talk much about survival mode these days.
+Anna doesn’t talk much about survival mode these days.
 She talks about the battles out there to be fought, the rights that still need defending.
 Driving around the mesas of Torreone, between hugs and waves from family members, she keeps a watchful eye for oil trucks, utility workers, any signs of encroachment on her land.
 She is driving from Albuquerque to DC this week to join the 567 other sovereign nations that the rest of America calls tribes in demanding that the US respect their sovereignty, their land, their water, and their borders.

 Indian country, as some Native members call it, found a sense of hope a few years ago, when President Obama became the first sitting president to meet with tribal leaders every year of his presidency.